Mods-Center/Miui_Plugin/README.md

 **Changelog:**
 • New Aosp-Style UI
 • Added New tiles with selection
+• Changed UI of brightness bar to make it look more similar to Aosp
 • Monet in CC by default
 • Only for A12/A13